Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - This will increase cloud costs, but this will decrease "management" costs of the database, allowing the team to focus on higher priority/value objectives
     - This is yet another example of having to balance the needs of application optimization with managing costs; the key is to be able to justify the increase in cost (in this case, alleviating the owning team so they can work on other things)
 - The application workloads are unpredictable, leading to the application having to be overprovisioned during nonpeak times (which is most of the time)
-  - Auto scaling would be an excellent option to leverage here, optimizing both performance and cost at the same time
+  - If the application runs on VMs, auto scaling would be an excellent option to leverage here, optimizing both performance and cost at the same time
     - Auto scaling typically requires configuring a few parameters (which can be determined through performance testing, trial and error, etc.):
       - Minimum number of virtual instances
       - Desired number of virtual instances